Gastric glands

-The gastric glands are glands in the lining of the stomach that play an essential role in the process of digestion.
-All of the glands have mucus-secreting foveolar cells.
-Mucus lines the entire stomach, and protects the stomach lining from the effects of hydrochloric acid released from other cells in the glands.
+Gastric glands are glands in the lining of the stomach that play an essential role in the process of digestion.
+Their secretions make up the digestive gastric juice.
+The gastric glands open into gastric pits in the mucosa.
+The gastric mucosa is covered in surface mucous cells that produce the mucus necessary to protect the stomach's epithelial lining from gastric acid secreted by parietal cells in the glands, and from pepsin, a secreted digestive enzyme.
+Surface mucous cells follow the indentations and partly line the gastric pits.
+Other mucus secreting cells are found in the necks of the glands.
+These are mucous neck cells that produce a different kind of mucus.

-There are two types of gland in the stomach, the oxyntic gland, and the pyloric gland.
-The major type of gastric gland is the oxyntic gland that is present in 80 per cent of the stomach, and is often referred to simply as the gastric gland.
-The oxyntic gland is an exocrine gland and contains the parietal cells that produce hydrochloric acid, and intrinsic factor.
-Intrinsic factor is necessary for the absorption of vitamin B12.
+There are two types of gastric gland, the exocrine fundic or oxyntic gland, and the endocrine pyloric gland.
+The major type of gastric gland is the fundic gland that is present in the fundus and the body of the stomach making up about 80 per cent of the stomach area.
+These glands are often referred to simply as the gastric glands.
+The fundic gland contains the parietal cells that produce hydrochloric acid and intrinsic factor, and chief cells that produce pepsinogen and gastric lipase.

-The other type of gland in the stomach is the pyloric gland found in the pyloric region taking up the remaining 20 per cent of the stomach area.
+The pyloric gland is found in the pyloric region, the remaining 20 per cent of the stomach.
+The pyloric glands are mainly in the pyloric antrum.
 The pyloric gland secretes gastrin from its G cells.
-Pyloric glands are similar in structure to the oxyntic glands but are endocrine glands with hardly any parietal cells.
+Pyloric glands are similar in structure to the fundic glands but have hardly any parietal cells.